Pirates score twice in 9th, rally past Reds 3-2

 Reds: Off Monday then visit the Cubs on Tuesday in the opener of a three-game series.

-Pirates: Host the Chicago White Sox on Tuesday night to begin a two-game series after having Monday off.
+Pirates: Host the Chicago White Sox on Tuesday to begin a two-game series after having Monday off.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports